To the Members

 B. Economic Outlook

-C. Operation & Performance
+C. Operation and Performance

-While the broader economy witnessed improvement infrastructure growth remainedsluggish.
-During the year some of the major over-leveraged companies in theinfrastructure power generation and steel sector were referred to National Company LawTribunal (NCLT) under Insolvency and Bankruptcy Code (IBC).
-Some of them were customers ofthe Company.
+While the broader economy witnessed improvement infrastructure growth remained sluggish.
+Some of the major over-leveraged companies in the infrastructure power generation and steel sector have been referred to National Company Law Tribunal (NCLT) under Insolvency and Bankruptcy Code (IBC).
+Out of which few were the customers of the Company.
 As a result the business was adversely affected.

 Operations and Performance of Subsidiary Companies